UKTV: Scripps Networks Interactive acquisition

 Virgin Media were in talks, with a number of interested parties, to sell its 50% stake in UKTV.
-Bidders included Scripps Networks Interactive (a spin-off of the E. W. Scripps Company's cable television networks and online assets), Discovery Communications, ITV plc, FremantleMedia (RTL Group) and Channel 4.
+Bidders included Scripps Networks Interactive (a spin-off of the E. W. Scripps Company's cable television networks and online assets), Discovery Communications, ITV plc, and Channel 4.
 Channel 4 was the least interested party, and Discovery had made offers that had been rejected.
 BSkyB was also said to be interested.
 BBC Worldwide held first refusal rights and could exercise control over who bought the stake.